 I am transgender, female to male.
 I have been on hormones for 8 years now, and have gone through pretty much everything except GRS.
 I haven't gone to the gyno for a few years.
 I was wondering if I should still get checkups or not?

 It is highly recommended that anyone with female sexual and reproductive organs (uterus and cervix) should continue to see a gynecologist until they no longer have the organs to be screened.
-Columbia students can make an appointment for a gynecological exam through Open Communicator or by calling Medical Services at x4-2284.
-As a transgender man, there are a few important things to discuss with your health care provider.
+As a transgender man, there are a few issues to discuss with your health care provider.
 These include:

 - Pelvic exam with a Pap smear — while taking testosterone can and usually does stop menstruation, it does not stop the need for regular pelvic exams.
 Some health care providers have found a higher rate of polycystic ovary syndrome (PCOS) in their patients who are taking testosterone.
 Untreated PCOS is associated with an increased risk of endometrial cancer.